Student Code of Conduct - UTDSP5003

 - choose not to refer the allegation(s) if he/she determines that the allegation(s) are not supported by the evidence; or,

-- refer the allegation(s) to the Dean of Students along with a referral form and all supporting documentation of the alleged violation.
+- refer the allegation(s) to the Office of Community Standards and Conduct along with a referral form and all supporting documentation of the alleged violation.
 The faculty member should forward the recommended sanction to be assessed or remedy to be applied if a student is found to be responsible for academic dishonesty;

 - the faculty member is encouraged to consult with the dean of students in determining the recommended senction;

-- the faculty member must not impose any independent sanctions upon the student in lieu of a referral to the Dean of Students;
+- the faculty member must not impose any independent sanctions upon the student in lieu of a referral to the Office of Community Standards and Conduct;

 - referrals should be submitted within a reasonable time, generally within one week after the alleged incident.

-If the faculty member chooses not to meet with the student, he/she must forward the appropriate documentation to the Dean of Students.
-The faculty member should attempt to inform the student of the allegation and notify the student that the information has been forwarded to the Dean of Students for investigation.
+If the faculty member chooses not to meet with the student, he/she must forward the appropriate documentation to the Office of Community Standards and Conduct.
+The faculty member should attempt to inform the student of the allegation and notify the student that the information has been forwarded to the Office of Community Standards and Conduct for investigation.

 - Upon receipt of the referral form and supporting material/documentation from the faculty member, the dean shall proceed under Subchapter D. If the student is found in violation of the code of conduct, the dean will review the student's prior disciplinary record and assess sanctions appropriate to the circumstances.
 The dean will inform the student and the faculty member of the decision.

-- If a student withdraws from a course and is ultimately found responsible for academic dishonesty, the grade sanction, ie. "F" in the course, that is assessed by the hearing officer/discipline committee will replace any withdrawal notation on the transcript.
+- If a student withdraws from a course and is ultimately found responsible for academic dishonesty, the grade sanction, ie. "F" in the course, that is assessed by the Discipline Committee or Hearing Officer will replace any withdrawal notation on the transcript.

 - The student, pending disciplinary action, remains responsible for all academic exercises and syllabus requirements.
 The student may remain in class if the student's presence in the class does not interfere with the professor's ability to teach the class or the ability of other class members to learn.
 (See Section 49.07 for additional information regarding the removal of a student from class)